The gorgeous interior photography shots you see in magazines may seem impossible to achieve as a photographer, but they’re not!

 Is there a lighting feature that you want to show in photos, such as recessed lighting?
 That’s the only time that you’ll want to consider having lights on for interior design photography.
 In this case, make sure you bracket at least a second exposure that’s a bit darker.
 Like that, you can soften the brightness of the light and keep the lighting looking even.

 Also, you might choose to have some lights on for any design features.
-Be sure to balance out the light temperatures in editing.
+Be sure to fine-tune white balance in editing.

 10. Work With Layers